Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 Januari 2025 22.23.02 UTC
+- WIB: Minggu, 5 Januari 2025 23.28.05 UTC
-- WITA: Minggu, 5 Januari 2025 23.23.02 UTC
+- WITA: Senin, 6 Januari 2025 00.28.05 UTC
-- WIT: Senin, 6 Januari 2025 00.23.02 UTC
+- WIT: Senin, 6 Januari 2025 01.28.05 UTC

 Kutipan Inspiratif:
-"It is during our darkest moments that we must focus to see the light."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: inspirational
+Kategori: friendship